-The official meaning of “Webathon” is “A fundraising event carried out by means of the World Wide Web” which runs on a 2-day workshop basis.
-The students were given one class to prepare all the necessary materials and assets for the main event for which they were divided into 9 groups.
+The official meaning of “Webathon” is “a fundraising event carried out by means of the World Wide Web” which runs on a 2-day workshop basis.
+The students were given one class to prepare all the necessary materials & assets for the main event for which they were divided into 9 groups.

-The judging panel consisted of Erika Volodko, Mary Gordon, Jeanne LeCorre, and Kate Molloy who decided on the winner based on the overall completion of the project and creativity.
+The judging panel consisted of Erika Volodko, Mary Gordon, Jeanne LeCorre, & Kate Molloy who decided on the winner based on the overall completion of the project and creativity.

-What is interesting about this specific class is that there are two different groups involved in the Front-end Web Development module: Digital Communications and Web Development.
+What is interesting about this specific class is that there are two different groups involved in the Front-End Web Development module: Digital Communications & Web Development.
 All students were given a choice to be in either a UI/UX focus group or Coding Complexity.
 Based on the focus groups, the teams were divided and named to suit their focus area for example:

 UI/UX focus group team names: Indigo, Emerald, Crimson, Sapphire, Citrine

-Considering that this was an online event, it was hard to manage and make sure that each group was doing ok and asked for help if any errors occurred, so every 30 mins or so we joined individual groups and asked them how they are getting on.
+Considering that this was an online event, it was hard to manage and make sure that each group was doing ok and asked for help if any errors occurred, so every 30 mins or so we joined individual groups just to drop in and ask how they were getting on.